mtorres123/fengyanshi.github.io/beach_2d_info.rst

 Basics for model setup
 ######################

-In the directory :code:`/simple_cases/beach_2d/input_files/`, you will find multiple instances of input files that are specific to different variations of this example, e.g., regular ("input\_reg.txt) versus irregular ("input\_irr.txt") wavemaker configuration.
+In the directory :code:`/simple_cases/beach_2d/input_files/`, you will find multiple instances of input files that are specific to different variations of this example, e.g., regular ("input\_reg.txt") versus irregular ("input\_irr.txt") wavemaker configuration.
 It should be noted that the model will accept only the file named "input.txt".
 Therefore, if you want to switch wavemaker cases, you will need to modify the primary "input.txt" file.

 **Computational domain**